-The Troubleshooting Guide, shown below, is included to help you quickly locate problems that can occur when using your 7833 High Speed Landoll (HSL).
+The Troubleshooting Guide, shown below, is included to help you quickly locate problems that can occur when using your 7822 High Speed Landoll (HSL).
 Follow all the safety precautions stated in the previous sections when making any adjustments to your machine.

-PROBLEM PROBABLE CAUSE SOLUTION Disc plugs or pushes.
+Problem Cause Solution(s) Disc plugs or pushes.
 Operating too deep.
 Shallow up the depth gauges.
 Operating speed to slow.
 Reduce tillage depth.
 Increase ground speed.
 Excessive amount of dirt collected on the discs.
 Field conditions too damp.
 Foreign object caught between the bland and shank, or blade and frame.
 Remove the object.
-If this happens repeatedly with vertical shanks, consider installing scrapers.
+If this happens repeatedly, consider installing scrapers.
 Disc hub bearing frozen.
 Replace the bearing and hub assembly.
 Depth gauge cylinders (front and/or rear) out of synchronization.
 Synchronize cylinders by holding hydraulic circuit in extended position for 5 to 10 seconds after full extension.
 Front wing gauge wheels not level with center section.
 See "Synchronizing and Leveling Front Gauge Points" on page 4-3.
 Rear depth gauge reel/roller bearing frozen.
 Replace the bearing assembly.
 Disc tracking to the left behind tractor.
 Rear gangs too deep relative to the front.
-Raise the rear of the HSL.Lower the front of the HSL.
-Disc tracking to the right behind Front gangs too deep relative to the Raise the front of the HSL. tractor. rear.
-Lower the rear of the HSL.
-Leaving a valley on the left rear corner.
-Leveling board too high; dirt flowing beneath it.
-Lower leveling board.
+Adjust tilt control counter-clockwise.
+Disc tracking to the right behind tractor.
+Front gangs too deep relative to the rear.
+Adjust tilt control clockwise.
+Leaving a valley on the left rear Leveling board too high; dirt flowing Lower leveling board. corner. beneath it.
 Make lower extremity of the leveling board parallel with the ground.
 Cover disc not generating enough loose dirt.
-Move cover disc towards leveling board.
-Replace 22" blade with 24" blade.
+Move cover disc towards leveling board. • Replace front left 22" blade with 24" blade.
 Use compound angle disc shank in place of a vertical shank.
 Floor cut has grooves or ridges.
 HSL is not tracking straight behind tractor.
 See previous guides on "tracking to the left or right".
 Floor cut has ridges.
 Rear gangs out of adjustment relative to the front disc unit.
 Adjust rear gang to the left slightly less than the average width of the ridge top.